AliyahData/CS252-project1/README.md

-# CS252-project1
+# IDEs-Assignment

-A small Java project.
+The starting code for a CS252 assignment.

-* Ths repository belongs to abens006@odu.edu
+* Submitted by: `yourMidasID@odu.edu`